-Smoking is the primary cause of preventable illness and premature death in the United Kingdom, accounting for approximately 100,000 deaths a year.
+Smoking is a leading cause of preventable illness and premature death in England.
+Not only does it have a detrimental effect on nearly every organ of the body, but it also contributes to health inequality and worsening social mobility.
 Reducing the number of people who smoke is therefore a key priority in improving the health of the population, and Stop Smoking Services are a key NHS intervention to reduce smoking.
+In October 2023, the government announced the prohibition of the sale of tobacco products to anyone born on or after 1 January 2009, further contributing to the suite of laws in place to reduce the prevalence of smoking.

-Although smoking prevalence has fallen in Great Britain (from 27% in 2000 to 17% in 2017), the health consequences of smoking continue to present a major public health challenge.
+Although smoking prevalence has fallen in the UK (from 20% in 2011 to 13% in 2022; data not shown), the health consequences of smoking continue to present a major public health challenge.
 NHS Stop Smoking Services offer intensive group therapy or one-to-one support to help people quit smoking.
-Their effectiveness can be measured by the percentage of people who self-report that they have successfully quit smoking at the four-week follow-up, if he/she says they have not smoked at all since two weeks after the quit date.
+Their effectiveness can be measured by the percentage of people who say, at the four-week follow-up, that they have not smoked at all in the two weeks after the quit date.

 NHS Stop Smoking Services were first set up in 1999/2000 with the aim of reducing health inequalities and improving the health of local populations.
-This indicator shows the extent to which smoking varies by deprivation.
-In 2016, 27.2% of people aged 18 and over in the most deprived areas were current smokers compared with only 7.9% of people in the least deprived areas.
-Over time, the percentage of current smokers has declined at every level of area deprivation.
+Since 2011, the percentage of current smokers has declined at every level of area deprivation.
+In 2022, 16% of people aged 18 and over in the most deprived areas were current smokers compared with only 10% of people in the least deprived areas.

 About this data

-This indicator uses data from NHS Digital on Stop Smoking Services in England, the Office for National Statistics on e-cigarette use and smoking inequalities, and the Smoking, Drinking and Drug Use among Young People survey (SDD).
+This indicator uses data from NHS Digital on Stop Smoking Services in England, the Office for National Statistics on e-cigarette use, Public Health England on smoking inequalities, and the Smoking, Drinking and Drug Use among Young People survey (SDD).

 NHS Stop Smoking Services